Jam Master Jay: 2020 arrests and trial

 In 2020, Ronald Washington and Karl Jordan Jr. were indicted for Mizell's murder.
 The indictment alleged that Mizell had recently acquired 10 kg of cocaine from a distributor based in Maryland.
 Mizell, Washington, and Jordan had an agreement to sell the cocaine on consignment but Mizell cut the two men out after a dealer objected to Washington's participation.
 Prosecutors asserted that Jordan Jr. admitted to the crime in a conversation.
 Washington had been considered a suspect very early in the investigation, and Jordan had been charged in August 2003 with attempted murder after shooting Mizell's nephew, Rodney Jones, in the leg.

 Washington and Jordan Jr. pleaded not guilty.
-In November 2021, it was announced that federal prosecutors would seek life imprisonment without the possibility of parole rather than the death penalty.
+In November 2021, it was announced federal prosecutors would seek life imprisonment without the possibility of parole rather than the death penalty.
 In October 2022, the trial was scheduled to begin on February 20, 2023.
 In February 2023, the trial was rescheduled to begin in November 2023 after a key witness died.
 However, after Jay Bryant was also charged in May 2023, the trial was rescheduled to January 2024.
 Jury selection for Washington and Jordan Jr.'s trial began on January 22, 2024.
 The trial itself began on January 29, 2024, with Jordan Jr. and Washington entering not guilty pleas and the jury hearing opening statements.

 On February 27, 2024, Washington and Jordan were convicted on charges of murder while engaged in a narcotics trafficking conspiracy and firearm-related murder.

+On December 19, 2025, it was announced Jordan's conviction would be overturned by U.S. District Judge LaShann DeArcy Hall.
+The judge sided with defense argument there was insufficient evidence to prove a central prosecution claim that Jordan had a motive that was drug-related.
+When overturning Jordan's conviction, Hall also granted Jordan an acquittal and, conditionally, denied a request for a retrial.
+However, Hall upheld Washington's conviction and denied his retrial request.
+Despite overturning Jordan's murder conviction, Hall ordered Jordan to remain in prison due to an upcoming trial on separate drug charges.
+Jordan remained in prison as of April 2026, with his attorneys arguing he should be released on bond or ankle monitor system while prosecutors believed he should remain incarcerated pending new trial.